OpenNMS/extremecomponents/README.md

 I have no intention of keeping this up-to-date unless a transient dependency becomes problematic, or we find a regression from how things used to work.

 Use at your own risk.

+## In Conclusion...

+No really, do not use this.
+Please.
+I beg of you.